samtron1412/docs/soc/edu/learning.md

           anything, no notification
         * Don't focus on the task, focus on the time
         * Help you overcome the first painful experience

+### Develop a new habit

+- The habit can be positive or negative, but they have similar process of development
+- 1. The cue:
+    + Time
+    + Location
+    + How you feel
+    + Reactions to other people or something that just happened
+- 2. The routine:
+    + Create a favorable environment to do what you plan to do
+- 3. The reward:
+    + Setting a reward for the new habit
+    + But no reward if you fail your plan
+- 4. The belief/persistent
+    + You keep doing what you are doing

 ## Efficient Learning